Internal control: the key to secure financial systems ?

 Logically, the larger the company, the more consistent the internal control processes.
 In addition, internal control concerns all the company’s staff, not just the managers.
 On the other hand, it is up to the management of the enterprise to define and monitor internal control processes according to the activity of the enterprise.

-The principles of internal control are the concepts that require management to put in place procedures to ensure the protection of corporate assets.
-In other words, these are the principles that management uses to establish the means to protect the company’s assets.
+The goal of having an internal control system in place is to have procedures that ensure the protection of corporate assets.
+To achieve this goal, management uses key principles.
 Fundamental principles of internal control include:

-The subject of internal controls is constantly expanding, and this non-exhaustive list of principles is likely to expand in the future as well.
+The topic of internal controls is constantly expanding, and this non-exhaustive list of principles is likely to expand in the future as well.

-Controls can be first, preventive, deterring fraud and error, or second, detective, identifying problems after they occur.
-By working together, they can stimulate ongoing business activities by solving existing problems and preventing future problems.
+Controls can be preventive, deterring fraud and error, or detective, identifying problems when they occur.
+By working together, these two types of policies can optimize business activities by solving existing problems and preventing future problems.
+Corrective controls are the third type of policy: they come into play if mistakes are detected.

 Preventive Internal Control

-Preventive control operations, include detailed documentation and authorization standards.
-Their main purpose are to prevent errors or frauds from happening in the first place.
+Preventive control operations include detailed documentation and authorization standards.
+Their main purpose is to prevent errors or frauds from happening in the first place.
 A fundamental element of this process is the separation of duties.
-This ensures that no one is able to authorize, record and have custody of a financial transaction and the resulting assets.
-Authorizing invoices, verifying expenses, limiting physical access to equipment, inventory, cash and other assets are preventive and detective controls examples.
+This ensures that no one can authorize, record, and have custody of a financial transaction and the resulting assets.
+Authorizing invoices, verifying expenses, and limiting physical access to equipment, inventory, cash, and other assets are preventive and detective control examples.

 In small businesses, internal controls can often be implemented simply through management oversight.
 In large companies, however, a more elaborate system of internal audits and other formal guarantees is often necessary.